maffinyep/seranade-docs/readme.md

 The `HOS` will select a patient, and obtain its `PID` through a lookup action over `CodiceFiscale`.
 Then the `PID` can be used to fetch analyses from the `AnalysesDB` and finally visualize them.

-**A simple implementation**: analyses could be formatted and stored as static web resources, so analyses fetching will be a web request, and results will be rendered on the front-end side on a web view.
+**A simple implementation**: analyses could be formatted and stored as web resources, so analyses fetching will be a web request, and results will be rendered on the front-end side on a web view.
 This implementation will keep `FrontEnd` independent from the analysis format and make rendering easier.